 For information on our Tannery Artists please see our Artists Page.

-The organisation is managed by Andrew Bick, the chair, Ruth Harrison, the financial manager, and Fiona Long, the studio manager.
+The organisation is managed by Andrew Bick, the chair, Ruth Harrison, the financial manager, Fiona Long, the studio manager, and Ben Deakin, the building manager.
 Tannery Arts’ Board of Directors oversee their work and is involved with the planning and decision-making regarding the future of the organisation.

 Tannery Projects is an occasional exhibition and events space.
 It is run by and for Tannery artist studio holders, more info at www.facebook.com/TanneryArts